tanyuan/vim-config/README.md

 `Ctrl-v` to select the lines in Visual Mode and then `I` to insert.

-This might be useful but maybe the `.` thing is more powerful after all.
+This might be useful but maybe the `.` thing is more powerful or use macros.

 ### Indentation

+`==` to align indentation the current line.

 `>aB` to indent a block by {}.